Bryce Callahan: 2015

-On May 2, 2015, Callahan signed with the Chicago Bears as an undrafted free agent following the conclusion of the 2015 NFL Draft.
+On May 2, 2015, Callahan signed with the Chicago Bears as an undrafted free agent following the conclusion of the 2015 NFL draft.
 He made his NFL debut on September 13 against the Green Bay Packers.
 On September 22, the Bears waived Callahan.
 On September 24, the Bears re-signed Callahan for the practice squad.
 On October 20, he was promoted to the active roster.
 On November 9, Callahan recorded his first career pass deflection against the San Diego Chargers.
 On January 3, 2016, Callahan recorded his first career sack against the Detroit Lions.
 He finished his rookie season with three starts in nine games, notching 21 tackles, four pass breakups, and a sack.
 He also fielded a punt return for 34 yards.

 2016

 Callahan returned for his second season and was named the starting slot cornerback to begin the season.
 On September 19, 2016, in Week 2 against the Philadelphia Eagles on Monday Night Football, Callahan made a diving play to deflect a touchdown pass from quarterback Carson Wentz to tight end Brent Celek.
 On October 9, he made a career-high six tackles but left early due to a hamstring injury against the Indianapolis Colts.
-On December 11, Callahan broke up a career high two passes against the Detroit Lions.
+On December 11, Callahan broke up a career high two passes against the Lions.
 He finished his second season with ten starts in eleven games, recording 32 tackles and five pass breakups.
 He returned two kicks and one punt, gaining a combined 20 yards.

 2017

 On March 6, 2017, Callahan re-signed with the Bears and was named the starting slot cornerback to begin the season.
-On September 24, he grabbed his second career sack and his first career forced fumble, bringing down Pittsburgh Steelers' Ben Roethlisberger and knocking the football free.
-On October 15, Callahan grabbed his first career interception, picking off Baltimore Ravens' Joe Flacco and returning it 52 yards.
+On September 24, he grabbed his second career sack and his first career forced fumble, bringing down the Pittsburgh Steelers' Ben Roethlisberger and knocking the football free.
+On October 15, Callahan grabbed his first career interception, picking off the Baltimore Ravens' Joe Flacco and returning it 52 yards.
 He grabbed his second interception off DeShone Kizer of the Cleveland Browns on December 24.
 On December 31, Callahan returned a punt on a trick play 59 yards for a touchdown in the season finale against the Minnesota Vikings.
 His third season ended with six starts in twelve games, recording 25 tackles, six pass deflections, two interceptions, and a sack.